 - Headphone jack

-Headphones can be plugged into the cable next to the monitor.
+Headphones can be plugged into the computer tower.
 Patrons may bring headphones with them or use their ISU ID to check out the set at Reserves.

 - CD-ROM drive

 - Flash Drives (also called memory sticks, jump drives, etc.)